rea-submission/rea-pack/why.md

 # why did you ...

+## assume no previous Ansible or Terraform knowledge?

+There are many tools on the market, it's impossible to know all of them.
+If many parts in the text look familiar, it may appear too wordy.

+However, I would rather assume little preliminary knowledge.
+For a baseline -- acquaintance with Unix shell, `git` and may be some virtualization environment -- from AWS to VirtualBox.

 ## use three separate repos?

 In the end I have bundled everything under [local](local), mostly to meet the formal requirements -- but this makes this repository effectively an online clipboard.